-Yext, a search experience cloud company, puts businesses in control of their facts online by delivering brand-verified answers.
-Our platform lets businesses structure the facts about their brands in a database called a Knowledge Graph.
-Our platform is built to leverage the structured data stored in the Knowledge Graph to power direct answers on a business's own website, as well as across approximately 175 service and application providers, which we refer to as our Knowledge Network, and includes Amazon Alexa, Apple Maps, Bing, Cortana, Facebook, Google, Google Assistant, Google Maps, Siri and Yelp.
-The Yext platform powers all of our key features, including Listings, Pages, and Answers, along with its other features and capabilities.
+Yext organizes a business's facts so it can provide official answers to consumer questions starting with the business's own website and then extending across search engines and voice assistants.
+Our platform lets businesses structure the facts about their brands in a database called the Knowledge Graph.
+Our platform is built to leverage the structured data stored in the Knowledge Graph to deliver a modern search experience on a business's or organization's own website, as well as across approximately 200 service and application providers, which we refer to as our Knowledge Network and includes Amazon Alexa, Apple Maps, Bing, Cortana, Facebook, Google, Google Assistant, Google Maps, Siri and Yelp.
+Our platform powers all of our key features, including Listings, Pages, and Answers, along with its other features and capabilities.

-We sell our platform throughout the world and intend to continue to expand our international sales efforts.
-We sell to customers of all sizes, through direct sales efforts to our customers, including third-party reseller customers.
+We sell our platform throughout the world to customers of all sizes, including our enterprise, mid-size, and third-party reseller customers.
 In transactions with resellers, we are only party to the transaction with the reseller and are not a party to the reseller's transaction with its customer.

 Revenue is a function of the number of customers, the number of licenses with each customer, the package to which each customer subscribes, the price of the package and renewal rates.
+We offer subscriptions in a discrete range of packages, with pricing based on specified feature sets and the number of licenses managed by the customer as well as on a capacity-basis.